Are You Pulling my Leg_Collage of 9 comedians headshots

 Are You Pulling My Leg?

-Showcasing some of Australia’s funniest comedians with disability or chronic illness, this raucous accessible comedy event boasts a line-up of award-winning performers with entertaining and uncensored insights into disability and much more.
+Showcasing some of the nation’s funniest comedians with disability or chronic illness, this raucous accessible comedy event boasts a line-up of award-winning performers with entertaining and uncensored insights into disability and much more.
 With razor-sharp wit and undeniable charm, these talented comedians share hilarious and uncensored insights into disability and oh so much more!
 From awkward encounters to side-splitting observations that cut to the quick, no subject is off-limits.

 Access